 Lawrence F. Reilly

-In addition to jury trials, Larry has conducted innumerable mediation and arbitration hearings for his clients.
+In addition to jury trials, Larry has conducted innumerable mediation and arbitration hearings.
 He serves the Connecticut Judicial Branch as a Special Master, Arbitrator, and Fact Finder.
 He is a co-chair of the civil litigation and bench/bar committees of the Fairfield County Bar Association, and served on that Association's Board of Directors from 2005-09.
 He is a member of the Connecticut Trial Lawyers Association, The American Association for Justice, the New York State Bar Association, and the Connecticut Bar Association.
 He has presented a number of continuing legal education seminars concerning various aspects of civil trial work.